CRG180/combat-salvo/README.md

 dim(B)
 (off <-O %*% B) #  3 x 1 in terms of A_i units
-                # "A units about to be his with this array of salvos
+                # "A units about to be hit with this array of salvos

 # D is an  i X i  matrix         Each row value is a sum defense coefficient on the diag